 Here’s an example, every morning you walk into your favorite deli or coffee shop and very often you pass the same people.
 As creatures of habit we stop at the same places at the same time each day.
 How many of these people that you see every day have you actually stopped to talk to?
 Actually taking the time to introduce yourself and your business to them.
 If the answer is very few then this is a daily walking demonstration of the database that has lots of names but not a lot of contact.
 In a figurative sense you have a deli full of contacts but no real communication going out to them.
 As a result most of them probably don’t even know who you are or what you sell.
 The chances of one of those people becoming a customer of yours are slim.
 Now, what would happen if each morning you made a point of telling a handful of these people what you do and handed each a business card?
 Do you think you could turn some of them or their friends into customers?

 In order to really grow your business you need to take this same viewpoint when dealing with your prospect database.
 There needs to be regular communication with everyone in that database.
-Ideally each prospect would get something from your dealership at least every other month.
+Ideally each prospect would get something from your dealership at least every month.
 They may not get a personal greeting like the people in the deli but they should get a communication that tells them who you are and what you do.
-In the twenty years I’ve been in this business I’ve heard many people say that when doing mailings and promotion you should never send out more than your telemarketing or sales team can follow up.
+In the 30 plus years I’ve been in this business I’ve heard many people say that when doing mailings and promotion you should never send out more than your telemarketing or sales team can follow up.
 I can tell you from first hand experience that this is TOTALLY FALSE.
-Though it is important to follow up promo pieces that are sent out and doing so increases your sales it is a big mistake to limit your reach to only those you can follow up.
+Though it is important to follow up promo pieces that are sent out and doing so increases your sales, it is a big mistake to limit your reach to only those you can follow up.
 To truly be successful you must reach far more than the 100-500 companies your sales reps touch on an average month.

 As the old saying goes, “As much as things change, they stay the same.”
 Though there have been a lot of technological changes that effect how promotion can be sent the reasons for doing it remain the same.
 With all of this said, the moral of the story is communicate to as many prospects as possible as often as possible.
 If you limit your reach via promotion you are also limiting your potential gross income.
 And I haven’t met a business owner yet who wants to limit his gross income.
 So get a large list of prospects and start communicating with them regularly.